chenzhou06/blog-iiecon-cz/content/spell_numbers.md

 Category: Programming
 Tags: programming, racket

-There is a very interesting challenge in
+There is an interesting challenge in
 [Project Euler](https://projecteuler.net/problem=17), which requires you to spell out every number between 1 and 1000 inclusively and count the number of letters in their words.
 For example, for number `342`, the